mzattera/predictive-powers/README.md

 `OpenAiEndpoint` and `HuggingFaceEndpoint` are the currently available endpoints that provide GenAi capabilities.

 To create those, you need to provide an API key for corresponding API.
-Alternatively, you can use the no-arguments constructor to read these from system environment variables.
+Alternatively, you can use the default constructor to read the keys from operating system environment variables.

 The example below shows how to create instances of these endpoints.